Monitoring your employees’ work and tracking their time does fuel productivity. But at what cost?

 Also, allow the trust to build with new tools and don’t take the first weeks’ data very seriously.
 Wait until you have credible results.
 “If you are running a large organization with more than 200 employees, I would advise against forming judgments in the first few months, as the data can be misleading,” adds Daniel Aduszkiewicz.

 It’s been proven that time-tracking apps can boost productivity.
 That said, they are not the only way of achieving this goal.
 If you want to get more answers about the performance and efficiency of your teams, and potential cost optimizations, you need more data.
 You can obtain these metrics through people analytics.
 We’ll be more than happy to help you set up people analytics for your business.
+Sign up for a free demo by filling the form below and see it in action!

 Whatever you decide, remember to communicate any changes clearly and give yourself some time before announcing results.
 Also, don’t turn into a Big Brother, and do everything you can to make time-tracking software a tool your employees will truly want to use.